apache/servicecomb-website/_posts/2018-09-28-Apache-ServiceComb-Meetup-2018-Shanghai.md

 **Summary:** This session will introduce the efforts made by ServiceComb to stay compatible with the Service Mesh ecosystem.
 The presenter will talk about ServiceComb's exploration into hybrid deployment and governance of non-intrusive microservices and those based on a traditional architecture.

 **Speaker :** Tian Xiaoliang is a HUAWEI CLOUD microservices architect and a leader of Service Mesh technology.
-He was the former monitoring platform architect for S Voice of Samsung, worked on O&M and development solutions for S Voice.
+He was the former monitoring platform architect for SVoice of Samsung, worked on O&M and development solutions for SVoice.
 He has rich experience in PaaS, O&M and development, and APM; has spoken at multiple open source conferences including LC3 and ArchSummit.

 ---
 **《Practice Sharing: Hybrid Deployment of Service Mesh-based Microservices and Those Based on a Traditional Architecture》**